wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 ### Fetch biometry credentials in advance

+You can acquire biometry credentials in advance in case that business processes require computing two or more different PowerAuth biometry signatures in one interaction with the user.
+To achieve this, the application must acquire the custom-created `PowerAuthAuthentication` object first and then use it for the required signature calculations.
+It's recommended to keep this instance referenced only for a limited time, required for all future signature calculations.

+Be aware, that you must not execute the next HTTP request signed with the same credentials when the previous one fails with the 401 HTTP status code.
+If you do, then you risk blocking the user's activation on the server.

-In order to obtain a biometry credentials for the purpose of future signature calculation, call the following code:
+In order to obtain biometry credentials for the future signature calculation, call the following code:

 ```swift
 // Authenticate user with biometry and obtain PowerAuthAuthentication credentials for future signature calculation.